Learn the steps to visually inspect and test the performance of your brake pads. Find out the tools needed and additional tips for .

 Consult Professional if Unsure

 If you are unsure about any aspect of inspecting or maintaining your vehicle’s brakes, it is always best to consult a professional mechanic.
 A trained technician can provide expert advice and guidance on how to properly care for your brakes, ensuring your safety on the road.
 They can also conduct a thorough inspection of your braking system and identify any potential issues that may need attention.
-Don’t hesitate to seek help from a professional if you are unsure about any brake-related maintenance tasks.
+Don’t hesitate to seek help from a professional if you are unsure about any brake-related tasks.

 Regular Maintenance Schedule